 Ringo’s grave was prepared right after his body was discovered.
 He was buried a short distance from the oak tree where he was found.
 On the flat stone in the bottom of the tree’s “crotch” which spread out from its base.

 Everything is posted.
-It is kind of them to allow these visits, as it is on their private property.
+It’s kind of them to allow these visits, as it is on their private property.
 I remember in years past, how it was even difficult to locate the site – because of that.

 Now, because of the owners’ hospitality, and cordiality, you can visit it.
 While being mindful of the considerations.
-Please follow along, as you see how we respectfully visited Johnny Ringo’s grave:
+Please follow along, as you see how we respectfully visited Johnny Ringo’s grave.

 1 Paul, L. (2005, December).
 Johnny Ringo.
 Retrieved from www.thehighchaparral.com/historic6.htm